WHAT WE DO

 How is that possible?

-In essence, we resolve challenges by finding a solution that benefits all parties involved.
+In essence, we resolve challenges by finding solutions that benefit all parties involved.
 Rather than antagonists, government (e.g. the community) and the company are collaborators and mutual beneficiaries.
 This dynamic is why we often struggle to easily answer the question: "What do you do?"
 Do we negotiate discretionary cash grants?
 Yes.
 Do we negotiate discretionary tax exemptions?
 Yes.
 Do we negotiate discretionary special utility contracts (outside the normal tariff)?
 Yes.
 Do we negotiate discretionary tariff mitigation?
 Yes.
 Do we negotiate discretionary wage subsidies?
 Yes.
 Do we negotiate mitigation of a client's investment costs?
 Yes.
 Do we negotiate mitigation of a client's operating costs?
 Yes.
 Do we find new sources of revenue for government without adding to the voters' or businesses' tax burdens?
 Yes.

 Although each of these is something we do, each of these activities fails to capture the essence of what we do.
 Perhaps the essence of what we do is create a transactional benefits möebius - where financial benefit is realized by the private sector concurrently with financial, economic, social and political benefits realized by the public sector.